-- Category 1 "lower moderate load": enjoy nature, calories don't matter
+- Category 1 "lower moderate impact": enjoy nature, the calories don't matter.

-- Category 2 "moderate load": this includes light sport.
-In this category, my body is already burning more calories than in everyday life.
+- Category 2 "moderate load": this includes light sports.
+In this category, my body already burns more calories than in everyday exercise.

 - Category 3 "intensive load": In this category training effects are achieved.
-The aim is to increase one's own fitness and resilience.
-In order to achieve this, one must set a stimulus in the body and challenge it, i.e. go into intensive stress.
+The aim is to increase one's fitness and load capacity.
+In order to achieve this, you have to set a stimulus in the body and challenge it, i.e. go into intensive stress.

 A very honest calculation ...

 Absolutely.
-This categorisation helps very well to sharpen one's own perception.
-When I arrive home after 30 minutes of jogging with a few beads of sweat on my forehead, no 600 calories are burned, and therefore no full meal.
+This categorization helps very well to sharpen your own perception.
+If I arrive back home with a few beads of sweat on my forehead after 30 minutes of jogging, I haven't burned 600 calories and therefore haven't eaten a full meal.

-And here apps can actually help?
+And this is where apps can actually help?

-Can you recommend an app?
+Can you recommend one app in particular?

 I don't want to single one out, everyone can filter out the right one for themselves.
 In addition to apps, there are now other good gadgets that track movement, for example, or fitness wristbands and smartwatches.